DannyCool46/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-file 10 Write a script that displays the result of BREATH to the power LOVE, BREATH and LOVE are environment variables
+file 11 Write a script that converts a number from base 2 to base 10.